Vienna: Government

 In the 1996 City Council election, the SPÖ lost its overall majority in the 100-seat chamber, winning 43 seats and 39.15% of the vote.
-The SPÖ had previously held an outright majority in every free municipal election since 1919.
 In the same election, the Freedom Party of Austria (FPÖ) won 29 seats, an increase from 21 in 1991, and surpassed the ÖVP, which finished in third place for the second consecutive election.
 From 1996 to 2001, the SPÖ governed Vienna in a coalition with the ÖVP.

 In 2001, the SPÖ regained its overall majority with 52 seats and 46.91% of the vote.
 In 2005, this majority increased further to 55 seats (49.09%).
 However, in the 2010 elections, the SPÖ lost its overall majority again and subsequently formed a coalition with the Green Party – the first SPÖ/Green coalition in Austria.
 This coalition remained in place following the 2015 election.
 After the 2020 election, the SPÖ formed a coalition with NEOS – The New Austria and Liberal Forum.
 This coalition continued after the 2025 election.